jhallen/exorsim/rload/rload.md

     0x00 <offset> <symbol number>    Add XREF word to data at <offset>
     0x04 <offset> <symbol number>    Add XREF byte to data at <offset>
     0x08 <offset> <symbol number>    Subtract address of data from word at <offset>.  <symbol number> is 4.
-    0xC1 - 0xDF <offset> <count> <commands> [<skip> <count> <commands>]* Apply local fixups starting with byte at <offset>
+    0x81 - 0xFF <offset> [<sect1> <sect2> <sect3>] <count> <commands> [<skip> <count> <commands>]*
-    0xE1 - 0xFF <offset> <count> <commands> [<skip> <count> <commands>]* Apply local fixups starting with byte at <offset>
+                                     Apply local fixups starting with byte at <offset>
-    0x8x                             Not sure.. but Fortran compiler uses this type

 For fixing up the two byte offset folling 6809 long branches, there are two fixups needed: one of type 0x00 adds the target address to the two bytes and one of type 0x08 subtracts the offset's own address to make it relative.

-Local fixups (types beginning with 0xC1 and 0xE1) use a list of commands:
+Local fixups (types beginning with 0x81 - 0xFF) use a list of commands.
+The type code itself is further encoded in this case:

-Not sure the difference between 0xC1 and 0xE1.
-0xC1 and 0xE1 fixups can
-have extentions, where there is a large gap between command groups.
-The number of extensions is encoded in bits 4:1 of the fixup type code (so number of extensions is ((fixup_type >> 1) & 0x1F);
+* Bit 7     Always set
+* Bit 6     Use default command code assignments
+* Bit 5     Not sure
+* Bits 4:1  This is the number of extensions
+* Bit 0     Always set

+If bit 6 is clear, then \<sect1> \<sect2> and \<sect3> are present.
+These
+are two byte indices to the symbol representing a section or the COMM block symbol to be used for a particular command code, see below.

+Usually bit 6 is set so that defaults are used, but it will be clear for CSCT and COMM local fixups.

-\<count> is one byte holding the number of commands in \<commands>.
-There are two bits per command, and they fill in the bytes that make up
+\<count> is one byte holding the number of commands in the subsequent
+\<commands>.
+There are two bits per command, and they fill in the bytes that make up \<commands>, MSB first.
+So bits 7:6 of the first byte in
-\<commands>, MSB first.
-So bits 7:6 of the first byte in \<commands> has the first command.
-Bits 5:4 has the second, and so on.  \<commands> is padded with 0s to fill up the last byte.
+\<commands> has the first command.
+Bits 5:4 has the second, and so on.
+\<commands> is padded with 0s to fill up the last byte.

 The command codes are:

     00 Skip one byte
-    01 Fixup byte at current position
-    10 Not sure, Fortan compiler uses it.. maybe same as fixup word.
-    11 Fixup word at current position
+    01 Fixup with <sect1> or BSCT if bit 6 is set
+    10 Fixup with <sect2> or DSCT if bit 6 is set
+    11 Fixup with <sect3> or PSCT if bit 6 is set

+If bits 4:1 are non-zero, then there are extensions, so \<skip> \<count>
+\<commands> is present.

-If there are extensions, \<skip> is a single byte whose lower 7 bits (?) indicate the number of data bytes to skip before the extension applies.
+\<skip> is a single byte whose lower 7 bits (?) indicate the number of data bytes to skip before the extension applies.
 Bit 7 of this byte is always set.

 ## 0x36 (6) End of module